StemVibrations/STEM/docs/formulation.rst

 The figure shows the schematic of the train model.

 .. figure:: _static/STEM_track.png
    :alt: Train model
    :width: 500

    STEM train model

 The railway track consists of rail, railpad and sleeper.
-The rail is modelled as a Euler-Bernoulli beam element.
+The rail is modelled as an Euler-Bernoulli beam element.
 The railpad is modelled as a spring-damper element, which provides the stiffness and damping of the railpad.
 The sleeper can either be modelled as a concentrated mass, or a volume element, depending on the level of detail required by the user.